Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-When the domain label of the input is not provided, we use a part of the user's input (specifically the first $c$ tokens) as sample text to estimate $k$ experts that are the most relevant.
-As seen in Algorithm~\ref{alg:unknown}, we do this by first converting the sample text $\{\pmb{x_t}$ ... $\pmb{x_{t+c-1}}\}$ to a vector representation (Line $2$).
-We then pass this vector of the user's sample text to our gating algorithm, which uses this to output the top-$k$ experts from the accessible domains $a_i$.
-As we will elaborate next, the \texttt{gate} function in Line $3$ computes distance comparisons with embedding vectors from only the accessible domains to maintain non-interference.
-Once these experts $\{e_1$ ... $e_k\}$ are determined, the tokens after the sample text, i.e., $\pmb{x_{>t+c}}$, pass through each of the experts $\{e_1$ ... $e_k\}$ and the outputs are ensembled to provide the user with an overall output $o_{>t+c}$ (Lines $4$-$5$).
+When the domain label $l$ is not provided, we use a part of the user's input (specifically, the first $c$ tokens) as a sample text to estimate top-$k$ experts that are the most relevant.
+The simplest way to determine relevant experts is to run the sample text through each expert and compare the resulting perplexity.
+However, this approach is too expensive for a real-time gating function.
+Instead, we compare the vectorized sample text with the vectorized representation of each domain (Algorithm~\ref{alg:unknown}).
+First, we convert the sample text $\{\pmb{x_t}$ ... $\pmb{x_{t+c-1}}\}$ to a vector representation (Line $2$).
+This vector is passed to the \texttt{gate} function, which outputs the top-$k$ experts from the accessible domains $a_i$.
+We explore two alternatives of the \texttt{gate} function in Line $3$, provided by \texttt{gate-pairwise} (Algorithm~\ref{alg:pairwise}) and \texttt{gate-cluster} (Algorithm~\ref{alg:cluster}).
+As we will elaborate later, both gating functions are carefully designed to ensure non-interference.
+Once these experts $\{e_1$ ... $e_k\}$ are determined, the tokens after the sample text, i.e., $\pmb{x_{>t+c}}$, and the selected experts $\{e_1$ ... $e_k\}$ are fed into an \texttt{aggregate} function (Section~\ref{sec:ensemble}) to produce an output $o_{>t+c}$ (Lines $4$-$5$).
 The most relevant $k$ experts are re-evaluated after every $r$ tokens in the user's input, in order to account for the domain shift in the user's inputs over time.

-In the following subsections, we discuss more details of the vectorizing scheme to obtain compact representations of sample text as well as two different implementations to find the top-$k$ experts: \texttt{gate-pairwise} and \texttt{gate-cluster}.